manuelcorralesglb/rubybootcamp/README.md

 ##Learning days

 ###Topic 1: Ruby basics
   1. Create a game in which the user has to guess a number.
-(Use a class)
   2. The number to be guessed must be initialized randomly in the constructor.
   3. The constructor must take as a parameter the max attempts the user have to guess the number.
   4. The game must indicate the user if the number entered is bigger or smaller than the one he has to guess.